 - A copy of the schedule for the past two weeks: This will give you a good idea regarding not only how busy the schedule is, but also which procedures are being completed.

-For a list of additional questions, read the Mouthing Off post "Questions all new associates should ask."
+For a list of additional questions, read the ASDA Blog post "Questions all new associates should ask."